 The market price of ethanol is somewhat dependent on the price of gasoline, which is in turn dependent on the price of petroleum.
 Petroleum prices are highly volatile and difficult to forecast due to frequent changes in global politics and the world economy.
 The distribution of petroleum throughout the world is affected by incidents in unstable political environments, such as Iraq, Iran, Kuwait, Saudi Arabia, the former U.S.S.R. and other countries and regions.
 The industrialized world depends critically on oil from these areas, and any disruption or other reduction in oil supply can cause significant fluctuations in the prices of oil and gasoline.
 We cannot predict the future price of oil or gasoline and may establish unprofitable prices for the sale of ethanol due to significant fluctuations in market prices.
-For example, the price of ethanol has declined by approximately 30% in only three months from January 2005 to March 2005.
+For example, the price of ethanol declined by approximately 25% from its 2004 average price per gallon in only three months from January 2005 through March 2005 and has reversed this decline and increased by approximately 25% from its 2004 average price per gallon in only four months from April 2005 through July 2005.
 If PEI California fails to price its ethanol consistently in a manner that is profitable, our business, financial condition and results of operations will be adversely affected.

 We believe that the production of ethanol is expanding rapidly.
 There are a number of new plants under construction and planned for construction, both inside and outside California.
 We expect existing ethanol plants to expand by increasing production capacity and actual production.
 We cannot assure you that there will be any material or significant increases in the demand for ethanol commensurate with increasing supplies of ethanol.
 Accordingly, increased production of ethanol may lead to lower ethanol prices.
 The increased production of ethanol could also have other adverse effects.
-For example, increased ethanol production could lead to increased supplies of co-products from the production of ethanol, such as WDG.
+For example, increased ethanol production could lead to increased supplies of co-products from the production of ethanol, such as wet distillers grain, or WDG.
 Those increased supplies could lead to lower prices for those co-products.
 Also, the increased production of ethanol could result in increased demand for corn.
 This could result in higher prices for corn and cause higher ethanol production costs and, in the event that PEI California is unable to pass increases in the price of corn to its customers, will result in lower profits.
 We cannot predict the future price of ethanol or WDG.
 Any material decline in the price of ethanol or WDG may adversely affect our business, financial condition and results of operations.

-THE CONSTRUCTION AND OPERATION OF OUR PLANNED ETHANOL PRODUCTION FACILITY MAY BE ADVERSELY AFFECTED BY ENVIRONMENTAL REGULATIONS AND PERMIT REQUIREMENTS.
+THE CONSTRUCTION AND OPERATION OF OUR PLANNED ETHANOL PRODUCTION FACILITY, AND, IN THE EVENT WE CONSUMMATE THE ACQUISITION OF PBI, THE OPERATION OF PBI'S ETHANOL PRODUCTION FACILITY MAY BE ADVERSELY AFFECTED BY ENVIRONMENTAL REGULATIONS AND PERMIT REQUIREMENTS.